robdunn4/QSpice/CBlock_Doc/README.md

 * CBlockBasics8_pp_dmc.cmd &mdash; Batch command file to compile CBlockBasics8_pp.cpp to *.exe with DMC.
 * CBlockBasics8_pp.cmd &mdash; Sample batch command to be launched from component.

+## C-Block Basics #9

+QSpice added a EngAtof() function that allows runtime evaluation of "expressions."
+It's pretty clever but a bit opaque.
+This paper details how it works.

+### Files
+* CBlockBasics9.pdf ("The EngAtof() Function")
+* CBlockBasics9.qsch &mdash; Demonstration schematic.
+* CBlockBasics9.cpp &mdash; Sample DLL code.